lalitpatil891/PG-Life/README.md

 ## 3.The PG details page
 a.
-In the property list page, if any user clicks on "View" button, that pg's entire details is being displayed in the PG details page.
+In the property list page, if any user clicks on "View" button, that pg's entire details is being displayed in the PG details page.<br>
 b.
-Images of the selected PG is being viewed at top front as a beautiful carousel.
+Images of the selected PG is being viewed at top front as a beautiful carousel.<br>
 c.
-The page shows all the details such as amenities, testimonials, address of the PG neatly.
+The page shows all the details such as amenities, testimonials, address of the PG neatly.<br>
 d.
-User can see the selected PG is being marked interested by how many users, to know popularity.
+User can see the selected PG is being marked interested by how many users, to know popularity.<br>
 e.
-After logging in, user can mark any PG(s) as interested, from the list itself, by clicking on the heart icon.
+After logging in, user can mark any PG(s) as interested, from the list itself, by clicking on the heart icon.<br>
 f.
 The heart icon toggles style in terms of fill color, when alternatively clicked to like or dislike the pg.
 Based upon click, interested user's number remains updated dynamically.
 ![property Details](https://github.com/lalitpatil891/PG-Life/assets/114104065/76263723-d88b-42d2-a108-031e11e38f03)

 ## 4. The Dashboard
 a.
-Appears only for the logged in users.
+Appears only for the logged in users.<br>
 b.
-Shows the account details of the logged in users.
+Shows the account details of the logged in users.<br>
 c.
-Below profile details, there is a section for Interested properties, which shows the cards of those PGs which the logged in user marked interested, accross any city.
+Below profile details, there is a section for Interested properties, which shows the cards of those PGs which the logged in user marked interested, accross any city.<br>
 d.
 From this list, user can click the heart icon on any PG card, to remove that PG from interested list, and that specific page section gets dynamically changed according to user's action.
 ![dashbord](https://github.com/lalitpatil891/PG-Life/assets/114104065/b2ff1967-2198-4785-b54f-d19d6a1c8f87)

 ## 5. The Navbar/login/signup
 a.
 Contains brand name.
 b.
-If NOT logged in, it shows option to Signup and Login.
+If NOT logged in, it shows option to Signup and Login.<br>
 c.
 If logged in, it shows option to got to Dashboard and Logout.
-Also, it displays the user's first name who is being logged in currently, by using SESSION.
+Also, it displays the user's first name who is being logged in currently, by using SESSION.<br>
 d.
-Totally responsive toggler navbar.
+Totally responsive toggler navbar.<br>
 e.
-Beautify shows the relative location of the user in the web app.
+Beautify shows the relative location of the user in the web app.<br>
 f.
-Contains hyperlinks to easily navigate back and for
+Contains hyperlinks to easily navigate back and for<br>
 ![login signup](https://github.com/lalitpatil891/PG-Life/assets/114104065/c5db5a31-1aab-45f3-9f0f-11cc3b121c54)

 ## 6. Entire web app can be surfed without logging in for user's ease and attraction for new users.
 Only certain features such as dashboard, and marking interested are available upon log in.